Richard Lim Cherng Yih

-Richard Lim Cherng Yih is a Singaporean civil servant and former rear-admiral who served as Chief of Navy from 1996 to 1999.
+Richard Lim Cherng Yih (Note: Chinese: see Chinese name and romanisations) is a Singaporean civil servant and former rear-admiral who served as Chief of Navy from 1996 to 1999.

 Education

-In 1972, Lim was awarded the Colombo Plan scholarship, and in 1976, he graduated from the University of Southampton with a Bachelor of Science in nautical studies.
+In 1972, Richard Lim Cherng Yih was awarded the Colombo Plan scholarship, and in 1976, he graduated from the University of Southampton with a Bachelor of Science in nautical studies.

 After leaving the navy, Lim attended London Business School in September 1999, and graduated with a Master of Science in management.

 Military career

 In 1976, Lim enlisted in the Singapore Armed Forces, and served as a naval officer in the Republic of Singapore Navy.
 During his career in the military, Lim has held the appointments of Head, Naval Operations Department; Commander, Missile Gun Squadron; Chief of Staff (Naval Staff).

 Lim was promoted from the rank of colonel to rear-admiral on 1 July 1994.
 In 1995, Lim was also appointed as a board member to the Economic Development Board.

 Lim succeeded Kwek Siew Jin as the Chief of Navy on 1 July 1996 and stepped down on 30 June 1999.
 He was succeeded by Lui Tuck Yew.